Thank you from ‘ NAVY LADY’ : YEAR END UPDATE

 The shape and colour of the flowers are a beautiful, dark red velvet, with a very light fragrance.
 Between June and the autumn frosts it has reflowering blooms.

-Height over the counter viagra & Habit: average, good vigor
+Height & Habit: average, good vigor

 Available as of planting season 2011 at selected retailers across Canada.